- Inspired Yoga & Healing Center – 1740 East Jericho Turnpike, Huntington, New York 11743.

 With the healing sounds qigong practice, specific sounds correspond to certain organs, areas or energy points and channels of the body.
 These specific sounds are often combined with body movement, hand mudra or visualization with focused intent (not forced, hard or intense).

-- — Qigong is not difficult to learn and you don’t need to have prior experience.
+- — Medical Qigong is not difficult to learn and you don’t need to have prior experience.

 - — Please arrive 5 to 10 minutes early and turn off your cell phone prior to the practice.

-Click Here To Learn More About Dr. Dean Telano.
+Click Here To Learn More About Dr. Dean Telano or go to www.deantelano.com

-Contact Naomi or Heidi for more information, to pre-register or to schedule a private Qigong appointment with Dr. Dean Telano.
+Contact Naomi or Heidi for more info or to schedule a private Qigong appointment with Dr. Dean Telano.

 Qigong is a natural health care system of self-healing; it is natural medicine for the body, mind, heart, and spirit. — Dr. Dean Telano